PraneethSandaruwan/Covid-19-Data-Analysis/README.md

 This is a Covid 19 Data Analysis Project.
 All  the findings have clearly mentioned in the project

 # Data Collection
-Data were collected from kaggale website
+Data were collected from kaggle website

 # Skills
 Python, Pandas, Seaborn and Matplotlib